Skip to content

 Improve your KPI tracking with MYOB

-With MYOB Advanced Construction, the user is firmly in the driver’s seat with the tools to make changes to KPIs and generate new reports.
+With MYOB Acumatica Construction, the user is firmly in the driver’s seat with the tools to make changes to KPIs and generate new reports.
 As such, your KPI dashboard can be the control tower for your business, containing data from current projects, bids and sales activities as well as outside factors to build a dynamic view of every aspect of your business.

 At MYOB, we have you covered.